ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2014-04-30-paul-mcmahon-analytics-for-ux-and-jan-rod-project-case-study.md

 ---
 layout: post
 title: 2014 Apr-UX Talk Tokyo #8 - "Paul McMahon - Analytics for UX" & "Jan Rod - Project case study"
-snippet: There will be two presentations: "Visualising UX Research" by Nick Bowmast Nick is a dynamic UX ...
+snippet: There will be two presentations -  "Visualising UX Research" by Nick Bowmast Nick is a dynamic UX -
 ---
 23 participants